Terceira Island: Culture

 One festivity that is celebrated at large on Terceira is Carnaval.
 Carnaval, or "Entrudo"as it is called on the island, is celebrated in quite a different way than other cultures around the world.
 The celebration starts on the Saturday before Ash Wednesday, when halls around the island open their doors to the public who waits to see the performances.

 These performances are in the form of dance groups that travel around the island to get on stage and show the work that they put in for the people to enjoy.
 These dances are a way of showing bravado and magnificence in the form of popular theater.
 It is essentially a way of entering Lent, the idea behind "entrudo".

 There are different kinds of dances, and they come from the ideas of those who create these different groups.
 Basically, every dance brings their unique outfits, music, songs as well as a play.
 The celebration of Carnaval in Terceira ends on the Tuesday before Lent.
 The tradition is so important within this society that those who have emigrated brought the custom along with them.
 This can be seen in areas such as Northeastern United States, California and Canada.

 Carnaval in Terceira is celebrated between the Saturday and Tuesday stated above, but in reality the planning that is required for this all to occur can take all year.
 The clothing that groups wear have intricate designs and the songs and plays created just for this day demand much time.
 There is also a time before Carnaval in which the elderly of the island have their performances in a tradition called "Danças da Terceira Idade".
 These are essentially dances created specifically for the elderly to partake in a tradition that they had a hand in upholding.

 LGBTI+ Community

 Though the Azores are generally socially conservative, of all the islands, Terceira is known for having the most open gay male community.
+The famous twentieth century Terceiran poet, J.H.
+Santos Barros argued in 1978 that a tradition of homosexuality on the island dated back to the influence of Castilian troops stationed on the island in the 16th century.